ethanfuerst/mpg-dashboard/README.md

 *mpg_vis.ipynb* - notebook where I visualize data with matplotlib/seaborn and other python packages

+*weather_data.csv* - .csv that stores the weather data

 **TODO:**

-- [ ] Find accurate heat index data for Austin area to compare to my mpg data
+- [ ] Visualize both my mpg data and the weather data in the same graph

-	Status: Could use [this website](https://darksky.net/dev) and use their API to scrape the data and find average temp for each day
+	Status: Working in carmpg.twb